Robert N. Blair

 Born: Buffalo, N.Y., U.S.

 Although he is best known for his watercolor paintings, Blair also worked in sculpture, oils, pen and ink, acrylic, and printmaking.
 His style varies from expressionistic to almost pure abstraction.
-Through the use of movement and color, Blair is able to capture the beauty and drama of nature.
+Through the use of movement and color, Blair was able to capture the beauty and drama of nature.

-In his 30s, Blair went to fight for his country overseas.
-When Blair served in World War II his subject matter changed and he produced works that reflected the destruction and devastation caused by war.
+In his thirties, Blair went overseas to serve in World War II.
+His subject matter subsequently changed and he produced works that reflected the destruction and devastation caused by war.
 One of his most famous wartime paintings is The Battle of the Bulge.
 After he returned from the war, he settled down with his wife (also an artist) and three children in East Aurora, New York, and began to teach art throughout Western New York and across the country.

-His works can be seen in the collections of the Burchfield-Penney Art Center, Ford Motor Company, the Metropolitan Museum of Art, the Butler Institute of American Art, Munson-Williams-Proctor Institute of Utica, Colgate University, the Bryn Mawr Art Association, the Dubuque Art Association, and the Franklin D. Roosevelt Collection of Marine Paintings.
+His works can be seen in the collections of the Burchfield Penney Art Center, Ford Motor Company, the Metropolitan Museum of Art, the Butler Institute of American Art, Munson-Williams-Proctor Institute of Utica, Colgate University, the Bryn Mawr Art Association, the Dubuque Art Association, and the Franklin D. Roosevelt Collection of Marine Paintings.